openequella/openequella.github.io/guides/SecurityAdminGuide.md

 * Typically granted to content administrators.
 * The other connector privileges are CREATE_CONNECTOR, DELETE_CONNECTOR, EDIT_CONNECTOR, FIND_USES_ITEM and VIEWCONTENT_VIA_CONNECTOR.
 ### FIND_USES_ITEM
-Allows users to view the current uses of resources within configured connectors (LMSs) (e.g. Blackboard, Moodle or EQUELLA system).
+Allows users to view the current uses of resources within configured connectors (LMSs) (e.g. Blackboard, Moodle or openEQUELLA system).
 It is available from the Resource summary page.
 (NOTE: This privilege must be set in conjunction with the VIEWCONTENT_VIA_CONNECTOR privilege before access to the Find Uses functionality is granted.)
 * When granted to users, the Find Uses link is available from the Details section of the Resource summary page.
 * When granted to a specific collection, the Find Uses function can be used for all resources in that collection, regardless of their state.